How do I slim down bulky, muscular thighs?

 I'm a female with very muscular legs because I play softball and soccer, but I don't want that structure anymore.
 How can I slim down my thighs?
 I know it's possible because I have seen female body builders and then I've seen them a while later and they have a feminine body type.
 Please help.

-Many women athletes, once they end competitive play, work on reducing the size of their muscles in different parts of their bodies.
-As both a softball and soccer player, you are most likely performing power movements in order to train your legs.
+You mentioned that you already have very muscular legs.
+As both a softball and soccer player, you're most likely performing power movements in your current training routines.
 These power movements probably involve lifting very heavy loads for a few repetitions while weight training and performing explosive movements, such as pressing off of your pivot leg when sprinting.
+Developing these muscles is an asset in sports like yours, and while reducing your thigh muscles is certainly possible, this may hamper your athletic performance.